 Nutrition during pregnancy and lactation, growth and development,

-infants, pediatrics, adolescence, teenage young adults, adults and
+infants, pediatrics, adolescence, teenage young adults, adults, and

-challenges such as xenobiotics and allergens.
+such as xenobiotics and allergens.

 Prerequisite: NU201